-Stun/Stunned: When a character is defeated in combat, or if a character's DEF is ever reduced to 0 (whether from -1/-1 counters or some other effect), it gets stunned.
-Remove all +1/+1 or -1/-1 counters from it, turn it face down exhausted, and place a wound counter on it.
+Stun/Stunned: When a character is defeated in combat, or if a character's DEF is ever reduced to 0 (whether from -1/-1 counters or some other effect), it's gets stunned.
+Remove all +1/+1 or -1/-1 counters from it, KO any Equipment on it, turn it face down exhausted, and place a wound counter on it.
 If it now has wounds greater than or equal to its health, it's KO'd and put it into its owner's KO pile.